 Taking a break from your 2-hour exam revision will keep the brain functioning properly.
-Try not to allot those 10 minutes to playing a video game, and do something rejuvenating.
+Try not to allot those 10 minutes to play a video game and do something rejuvenating.
 Have a healthy snack, go out for a couple of minutes to buy something, or just stretch your body.
 Do 20 push-ups and you’ll feel ready for another hour of fruitful studying?

 Studying with colleagues is a two way deal.
 They can be very influential, in a bad way.
 However, if their priorities coincide with yours, then you’re good to go.
 Group learning is good for the brain when done the right way as the techniques are endless.
-As role-playing, swapping flashcards, audio & visual learning all are strategies that you can use to make your exam revision fun and beneficial.
+Role-playing, swapping flashcards, audio & visual learning are all strategies that you can use to make your exam revision fun and beneficial.

 You can’t cram all subjects in 2 days, sleep for 4-5 hours and expect to pass exams with flying colors.
 If only it were that easy.
 The brain can’t work non-stop.
-It needs proper rest, so make sure you sleep at least 8 hours a night.
+You need proper rest, so make sure you sleep at least 8 hours a night.

 10. Emotions are useless

 It’s never a good idea to be nervous on the day of the exam.
 Students have the tendency to freak out for no reason.
 Emotions are not good so you have to learn how to block them.
 Breathe!!!
 You studied really hard, you know the information, the only thing left to do is to relax and just let your mind do the magic.